-6.3.2 Replacement
+6.2.2 Replacement

-The glass used is a ceramic glass, 5/32" (4 mm) thick, 12%" x 24%" (319 mm x 618 mm) tested to reach temperatures up to $1400^{\circ}$ F. If the glass breaks, it must be replaced with one having the same specification.
+The glass used is a ceramic glass, 4 mm thick with a dimension of 24 13/16" X 18 $\frac{1}{2}$ " (63 cm X 47 cm) tested to reach temperatures up to 1400° F. If the glass breaks, it must be replaced with one having the same specification.

 Tempered glass or ordinary glass will not withstand the high temperatures of this unit.

-To remove or replace the glass (D):
+To replace the glass (D), use the following procedure

 - 1. Remove the door from its hinges and lay it on a soft, flat surface. - 2.
-Remove the screws (A), the glass retainers (B), and the metal frames (C). - 3.
+Remove the upper glass retainer (A) and the lower glass retainer (B) held in place by the screws (C). - 3.
 Remove the glass (D).
 If it is damaged install a new one in place.
-The replacement glass must have a gasket all around (see procedure below). - 4.
-Reinstall the glass, being careful to centre the glass in the door and not to over-tightening the retaining screw.
+The replacement glass must have a gasket.
+See the installation procedure. - 4.
+Reinstall the glass, being careful to centre the glass in the door and not to over-tight retaining screws. - 5.
+Repeat the steps in reverse order to reinstall the door on the insert.